gimjb/.github/CONTRIBUTING.md

 pull request.
 Here are some guidelines for submitting a pull request:

-- **Make sure there is an issue related to your change.** Before you start working on your changes, it's a good idea to check the issue tracker to see if there is an existing issue related to your proposed change.
-If there isn't an existing issue, you can create one to discuss your proposal with the project maintainers and other contributors.
+- **Make sure there is an issue related to your change.** Before you start working on your changes, it’s a good idea to check the issue tracker to see if there is an existing issue related to your proposed change.
+If there isn’t an existing issue, you can create one to discuss your proposal with the project maintainers and other contributors.